A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Statistical models

 \subsection{Discrete-Time Hawkes Process}

 The Discrete-Time Hawkes Process (DTHP) is a stochastic point process specifically designed to model the occurrence of events such as new cases of an infectious disease over discrete time intervals \citep{koyama2021estimating,browning2021simple}.
-This model extends the continuous-time Hawkes process when the exact timing of each infection is unknown.
-Mathematically, the DTHP model is characterized by a conditional intensity function $\lambda_{H}(t)$, which represents the expected number of cases occurring at time $t$, given the history of previous cases.
+It extends the continuous-time Hawkes process to settings where event times are unobserved and data are reported as aggregated counts over fixed intervals.
+Mathematically, a DTHP model is characterized by a conditional intensity function $\lambda_{H}(t)$, which represents the expected number of cases occurring at time $t$, given the history of previous cases.
 Unlike the continuous-time formulation, where the event history $\mathcal{H}_{t-1}$ typically consists of precise event times and associated marks, the discrete-time version uses only aggregated past counts.
 Specifically, the history is given by $\mathcal{H}_{t-1} := \{y_s| 1 \leq s \leq t - 1\}$, where $y_s$ denotes the number of cases observed at time $s$.
 The model is defined as follows: